Johnonyango/gallery/README.md

 ## Description
-[Gallery](https://affluen.herokuapp.com/)application allows users to have a view of different photos based on location and category and search different photos they want.They can also copy link to that photo and view the photo on a window.
+[Gallery](https://affluen.herokuapp.com/)application allows users to have a view of different photos based on the title of the photo, location and category.
+They can also copy link to that photo and view the photo on a window.

 ## Setup/Installation Requirements